raosaif/py-subtitles/README.md

 Features
 --------
-* Saves you a lot of time and frustrations: right click on the movie and everything automagically works!
+* Saves you a lot of time and frustrations: right click on the movie and everything automagically works.
-* It is lightweight and fast
+* It is lightweight and fast.
 * It is actively developed and we try to listen our users.
+* depend only on BeautifulSoup.

 Comman-Line Example
 -------------------
-You need to add geckodriver to your path

-    $ export PATH=$PATH:/path/to/geckdriver/directory/
-    $ ./py-subtitles -b movieName #command-line utility to download subtitles for a movie file
-    $ ./py-subtitles-click #context menu option to download subtitles of a movie file
+    $ ./py-subtitles-click -b Moviename #context menu option to download subtitles of a movie file